This New Meal Kit Delivery Service Isn’t For Tired Home Cooks–It Fights Hunger

 Feeding Children Everywhere didn’t start out with home delivery in mind.
 It was formed in 2010, after Florida couple named Don and Kristen Campbell send food to earthquake survivors in Haiti and decided to continue the effort elsewhere abroad.
 Gradually the group’s focus has shifted toward U.S., where progress against child hunger has remained uneven.

 To keep costs cheap, the group sources ingredients from farms near their packing warehouses, which are currently located in Florida, Texas, and South Carolina.
 Ingredients are dry and non-perishable, mitigating some key food safety issues, and can be shipped without ice saving shipping weight.
 Volunteers pack up the meals, saving manpower too.
-In total the group has shipped 72 million worldwide and is on pace to do over 20 million, 75% of which will be distributed within the U.S. this year.
+In total, the group has shipped 72 million worldwide and is on pace to do over 20 million this year, 75% of which will be distributed within the United States.

 Traditionally, FCE’s delivery logistics have been a tad complicated.
 To ensure they tackle the systemic issues behind hunger overseas—long term, you don’t solve anything if you treat the symptoms and not the cause—they partnered with other nonprofits working to address things like poverty, education, or the lack of women’s health services in trouble spots.